andrew/ultimate-awesome/README.md

 - [awesome-machine-learning](https://github.com/jacob98415/awesome-machine-learning) - Machine Learning.
 - [awesome-python-data-science](https://github.com/jacob98415/awesome-python-data-science) - From gitlab.
 - [awesome-resources](https://github.com/Jacob-Roberts/awesome-resources) - 📝 Notes and resources that have been particularly helpful to me.
-- [awesome-open-source-flutter-applications](https://github.com/jagdish-pulpet/awesome-open-source-flutter-applications) - This repository is a curated collection of amazing open-source applications written in Flutter framework.
-Whether you're looking for inspiration, learning resources, or just want to explore what others have built with Flutter, this is the perfect place for you!.
 - [awesome-builder-communities](https://github.com/jamesmurdza/awesome-builder-communities) - Awesome, inclusive, builder communities around the world.
 - [awesome-nodejs-projects](https://github.com/jamessimpson0828/awesome-nodejs-projects) - A curated list of awesome open-source applications made with Node.js.
 See Awesome Node.js for a curated list of packages and resources.
 - [awesome-swoole](https://github.com/JanHuang/awesome-swoole) - Swoole资源列表(A curated list of awesome Swoole frameworks, libraries and resources).